 7. Blachford Lake Lodge

-Blachford Lake Lodge is a 20 minute bush plane ride from Yellowknife, the capital of Canada’s Northwest Territories, and the wilderness quickly envelops you.
-Lying below the auroral oval – a large ring above Earth’s geomagnetic North Pole – the Lodge plays host to otherworldly displays of that most enigmatic phenomena: the northern lights.
+Blachford Lake Lodge is a 20-minute bush plane ride from Yellowknife, the capital of Canada’s Northwest Territories, and the wilderness quickly envelops you.
+Lying below the auroral oval – a large ring above Earth’s geomagnetic North Pole – the Lodge plays host to otherworldly displays of that most enigmatic phenomenon: the northern lights.
 You can watch them dance from the Lodge’s viewing decks, or even from its hot tub, breathing in the icily clean subarctic air.
 After spending a few hours out there, it’s rather pleasant to come in from the cold and snooze in front of the soporific burning hearth in the lounge.

 8. Chhatra Sagar, Rajasthan, India